apicco/mida.science/_posts/2024-07-12-evolutionary-cell-biology.markdown

 layout: post
 title:  "The evolution of endocytosis"
 image: /images/Protein_lifetimes.pdf
+caption:
+    Bar graph showing the time of appearance and disappearance of each endocytic ortholog in respect to the beginning of the invagination movement, in each species.
+    Error bars represent the SD for each measurement.
+Time 0 s marks the estimation of the beginning of the invagination movement.
+The dashed vertical lines represent its SD.
+(Picco, Toret, Rivier, and Kaksonen, Biorxiv, 2024)
 ---

 TIRF microscopy enables the precise measurement of the lifetime of endocytic orthologs individually tagged with EGFP in three fungal species: *Saccharomyces cerevisiae*, *Scyzosaccharomices pombe*, and *Ustilago maydis*.